 While prices tripled in Vilnius from 2002 to 2006, rents stayed mostly flat.
 From 2002 to 2007, the average rent for a one bedroom apartment rose by a mere 18% while the average apartment sale price soared by 197% (from € 1,217 per sq. m. to €3,623).

-Then in 2011 the Lithuanian economy began to expand strongly, with real GDP growth of 6%, the second fastest pace in the EU.
-In 2013, Lithuania’s economy grew by a healthy 3.3%, after expanding by 3.6% in 2012, according to Statistics Lithuania.
+Then in 2011 the Lithuanian economy began to expand strongly, with real GDP growth of 6.1%, the second fastest pace in the EU.
+In 2013, Lithuania’s economy grew by a healthy 3.3%, after expanding by 3.8% in 2012, according to Statistics Lithuania.
+In 2014, the economy grew modestly by 2.9%, fuelled by strong domestic demand and a recovery in the real estate and construction sectors.

 Be the first to comment on this article!